1. What will my child’s typical day be like? (Three-year old)

 13. What does semi-cooperative mean?

-peripheral support and only requires parents to help in the classroom a few
+Sunshine’s semi-cooperative program allows parents the opportunity to help in the classroom a few

 times per year and help with one fund-raising activity per year.